Many components go into a cohesive bathroom design and function.

 Another nifty benefit of porcelain is it’s one of the only materials you can lay directly over an old countertop instead of replacing it altogether.

 Like all materials, porcelain has its downsides.
-Chief among these are that it’s expensive and requires a professional installation job.
+Chief among these is that it’s expensive and requires a professional installation job.

 Lava bathroom vanity tops are uniquely attractive.